NorfairKing/template-api-server-with-auth-and-cli/README.md

-# CLI Template
+# API Server with CLI Template

-This is a template implementation of a command-line tool.
+This is a template implementation of an API server with an example command-line tool to go along with it.
-It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse) as well as command handlers, testing and best-practices
+It features complete option parsing, like in [template-optparse](https://github.com/NorfairKing/template-optparse), a command-line tool like in [template-cli](https://github.com/NorfairKing/template-cli) as well as  handlers, testing and best-practices.

+* Haskell code for an api-server
+* Per-route integration tests for the api-server
-* Haskell code for a multi-command CLI tool
+* Haskell code for an accompanying command-line tool
-* Per-command integration test
+* Per-command integration test for the cli tool
-* End-to-end test
-* Option parsing & Option parsing tests
+* Option parsing & Option parsing tests for both the server and the cli tool
 * Nix build
 * CI
   * Stack-based CI